Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 Fix supplied by Danial Khazaei because compilation of `fe 4.1` broke when the `label` size was set to 64 bit.
 Now works with other distributions as well

+#### `writeOldTimesOnSignal` not working for newer Foam-versions

+This function object did not work for newer Foam-version where `start()` was removed from the API of `functionObject`

+This has been fixed and the storing of times has been fixed

 ### Internals (for developers)